-The top two (2) risks have been elevated in the ranking.
-Risk 314 remained static, Risk 318 was elevated one position, and Risk 241 dropped from the top risk to its current position.
+The top two (2) risks remain unchanged.
+Risk 209 has been elevated in the ranking.
+Risks 314 and 318 each dropped one position.
 Changes from the prior report are indicated by italics.

-Risk Risk C ategory Disk Description Status No. Cost Sched.
-Risk Description Status 330 Х Х PG&E interconnection work may not be completed on time resulting in delays to the reimbursement of PG&E Exhibit B Cost Allocation from PG&E. The current schedule for energizing TPSS-2 is August 27, 2022.
+Risk Risk Category Diele Description Status No. Cost Sched.
+Risk Description Status 330 X X PG&E interconnection work may not be completed on time resulting in delays to the reimbursement of PG&E Exhibit B Cost Allocation from PG&E. The current schedule for energizing TPSS-2 is August 27, 2022.
 The CPUC is considering an order that would allow PG&E to include 95% of the reimbursement costs in its current rate case instead of delaying that action.
-340 Х Х Caltrain's existing fiber network infrastructure does not work as designed, will require fiber repair to be done to enable PCEP signal cutovers.
-Fiber rework is required due to outdated as-built or redline.
+340 X X Caltrain's existing fiber network infrastructure does not work as designed, will require fiber repair to be done to enable PCEP signal cutovers.
+Fiber rework is required due to outdated asbuilt or redline.
 Contractor is auditing all remaining fiber splice locations required in order to avoid any snags in pursuing work due to contaminated, or improperly as-built splice closures.
-314 Х Х The contractor may not complete signal and communication design, installation and testing for the Two-speed check (2SC) modifications within budget and schedule.
+209 X X TASI may not have sufficient field support resources (RWIC, watchmen, flaggers, signal maintainers) for testing.
+Additional resources are being requested in the new TASI Work Directive.
+314 X X The contractor may not complete signal and communication design, installation and testing for the Two-speed check (2SC) modifications within budget and schedule.
 A new schedule was adopted as part of the global settlement.
-318 Х Change of vehicle sub-suppliers results in additional first article inspections at cost to JPB (i.e., COVID, bankruptcy).
+318 X Change of vehicle sub-suppliers results in additional first article inspections at cost to JPB (i.e., COVID, bankruptcy).
 The JPB is using its on-site inspector where possible to conduct FAIs.
 Stadler has not identified additional concerns.
-241 Х Segment 4 may not be fully installed or tested prior to EMU delivery on-site.
-Ability to complete testing of Segment 4 depends on PG&E's energization of TPSS-2, which is now scheduled for August 27, 2022.
-Top five e (5) risks as shown a on Risk Register dated 6-24-2022
+Top five Top five (5) risks as shown on Risk Register dated 7-22-2022